 -

 Though finding ideal dimensions for a subcontrabassoon reed will doubtlessly be a gradual process, the initial prototype reeds are 84mm long and 27mm wide at the tip.
 The reeds are made from 35mm tube cane hand gouged to 1.65mm thick.
+I have also had promising results using more readily-available contraforte cane, albeit care must be taken to split the cane as wide as possible.

 -